-- New York State Legislature to enact enabling legislation to create the RSWMA; - Local governments enact flow control and other measures needed to empower the RSWMA pursuant to the enabling legislation; - Local governments amend mandatory source separation and recycling ordinances/laws to designate additional mandatory recyclable materials; - State or Federal Legislatures enact Product Stewardship Legislation.
+- Local governments amend mandatory source separation and recycling ordinances/laws to designate additional mandatory recyclable materials; - State or Federal Legislatures enact Product Stewardship Legislation.

 Solid waste management regulations (6 NYCRR 360 1.9(f)(6)) require that a Comprehensive Recycling Analysis include a discussion of any laws, rules, regulations or ordinances that could cause potential constraint to the selected recyclables recovery program.
-It is anticipated that any enabling legislation to create the RSWMA and local flow control laws will be crafted in a way such that they do not constrain the future achievement of the waste reduction and recycling programs that are part of this SWMP.
+It is not anticipated that any of the local laws will be crafted in a way such that they would constrain the future achievement of the waste reduction and recycling programs that are part of this SWMP.